 Q Course Code Q05H: to request use of this funding please contact your Office of Fire Fighter Training, county training committee contact. -

-Radiological Awareness for Hazmat (Online Course)
+Radiological Awareness for Hazmat

-This web-based training course presents a radiological/nuclear WMD overview consisting of ionizing radiation fundamentals, terminology, health effects, and recognition factors.
+This web-based training course presents a radiological/nuclear weapons of mass destruction overview consisting of ionizing radiation fundamentals, terminology, health effects, and recognition factors.
 This information is requisite knowledge for responders performing the interdiction/prevention mission as well as first responders and other personnel who are likely to be the first to arrive on the scene of a radiological/nuclear incident.
 This fundamental knowledge of ionizing radiation and its effects is vital to responder safety, allowing performance of their mission while keeping the risk to themselves and the public as low as reasonably achievable.

 MI-TRAIN Course ID: 1085831